[This article was originally published in 2013 by Trucks, Parts, Service. It has been updated to include more timely information.]

 His first step, like Thompson, is to find a general area where customers require assistance and the potential for business success is high.
-He says these areas can vary in size depending on the customer activity, and advises aftermarket business to use data when mapping out potential location zones.
+He says these areas can vary in size depending on the customer activity, and advises aftermarket and dealer business to use data when mapping out potential location zones.

-Companies like R.L.
-Polk can be beneficial in acquiring this information, Marx says, and he advises customers to sync their customer data with the external customer data to see which areas they are servicing best and which offer the most growth potential.
+There are data houses within the transportation industry that can be beneficial in acquiring this information, Marx says, and he advises customers to sync their customer data with the external customer data to see which areas they are servicing best and which offer the most growth potential.